 The Intention of Meditating

 “The idea behind meditation is to slow down the thought process, all while you’re focusing on deep and controlled patterns of breathing and physical awareness,” Barajas explains.
 Meditation helps you reach a state of consciousness where you’re focused on your inner state.
 This is why “meditation can happen anywhere, at any time,” Barajas says.
-“As long as you’re aware of your breathing cycles, it can be done sitting, commuting, traveling, walking, etc.”
+“As long as you’re aware of your breathing cycles, it can be done sitting, commuting, traveling, walking exercise, etc.”